ChromiteExabyte/mindat_api_test/README.md

 ## What is this repository?

-An open-source effort to add a GUI using Tkinter.
+An open-source effort.
 Hopefully it can work and be helpful !

-Right now, there is only a skeleton GUI around existing code for the API by Ryan Hamel.
+Right now, there is only a skeleton GUI around existing code.
+There are extra async functions added that I do not understand just yet.
+Most of the work there for the API bits are by Ryan Hamel.

 A separate .py file has been created to handle uploading keys.
+It does not work.

-The original API test .py by Jolyon Ralph is in this repository.
+The original API test .py by Jolyon Ralph is in this repository for the old Mindat server I believe.